 People who are taking “blood thinners” or certain drugs that are used to treat acne, baldness, or an enlarged prostate may not be able to donate unless they’ve stopped the drug for a few days or weeks.
 People who have taken certain drugs for psoriasis or taken products made from human plasma or tissues may be kept from donating blood even longer.
 Other health and travel questions are reviewed with each donor in detail.
 (For a complete listing of eligibility of criteria, check the Red Cross website at www.redcrossblood.org/donating-blood/eligibility-requirements/eligibility-criteria-alphabetical-listing.)

-If you are interested in donating blood, contact the American Association of Blood Banks (AABB) for a list of member institutions, or visit their online blood bank locator.
+If you’re interested in donating blood, contact AABB for a list of member institutions, or visit their online blood bank locator.
 You can also contact America’s Blood Centers or the American Red Cross for donation centers near you.
-(See the “To learn more” section for contact information.)

 The donation process

-Before giving blood, get a good night’s sleep, eat a well-balanced meal, and drink extra caffeine-free fluids.
-Many donor centers ask that you bring in a list of all the medicines you are taking and your donor card or other identification.
+Before giving blood, get a good night’s sleep, eat a well-balanced meal, and drink extra fluids that are non-alcoholic and non-caffeinated..
+Many donor centers ask that you bring in a list of all the medicines you’re taking and your donor card, driver’s license, or 2 forms of other identification.

-FDA guidelines require that before giving blood, you must register; have your blood pressure, temperature, and heart rate checked; answer health questions; and get a blood test (usually by sticking the finger for a few drops of blood).
-The center will have you fill out a questionnaire, asking about certain behaviors or travel that might put you at increased risk for some diseases.
+FDA guidelines require that before giving blood, you must register; have your blood pressure, temperature, and heart rate checked; answer health questions; and get a blood test (usually by sticking a finger for a few drops of blood).
+You’ll need to fill out a questionnaire, asking about certain behaviors or travel that might put you at increased risk for some diseases.
 You must also be told details about what donating blood will be like before you decide to actually give blood.

-You will sit in a reclining chair or lie on a table.
+You’ll sit in a reclining chair or lie on a table.
 An area on your arm will be cleaned, and a sterile needle put into a vein (usually where your elbow bends).
 Removing a unit of whole blood usually takes about 10 to 15 minutes.
-Apheresis donation (described in the next section called “Types of donation”) may take 2 hours or longer.
+Apheresis donation (described in Blood Transfusions for People with Cancer) may take 2 hours or longer.

-Once your blood is taken, you will be asked to stay for a short time to make sure you are feeling well.
-During this time you are encouraged to drink fluids (such as fruit juice) and eat a light snack before leaving.
+Once your blood is taken, you’ll be asked to stay for a short time to make sure you’re feeling well.
+You’ll be given something to drink (such as fruit juice) and a light snack before leaving.

-Although you can resume normal activities soon after giving blood, some centers recommend that you have someone else drive home after you donate.
-You might feel tired, but this will usually only last a few hours.
+You can go back to normal activities soon after giving blood, but some centers recommend that you have someone else drive home after you donate.
+You might feel tired, but this usually only lasts a few hours.